clojurists-together/clojuriststogether.org/content/news/2025/2025 Q2 Call for Proposals and Survey.md

 •	Build tooling the introduction of deps has made the ecosystem more difficult to get into
 •	The developer experience - it is already good, but it could be so much better.
 Better, more usable error messages, stack traces and better / easier to use profiling tools and tools for structuring builds
 •	The core is stagnant, especially the spec debacle.

+### What areas of the Clojure and ClojureScript ecosystem are strong?
+•	Just a great community
+•	Clojure-JVM language maintenance
+•	Web development, data processing
+•	The language.
+The tooling is becoming stronger, but more to go I think.
+•	Developer Experience Tools for experienced devs
+•	Very excited about all the work around the data science scene ie noj, clerk
+•	Clojure async, scripting, and web use cases are well covered
+•	Core language
+•	Build tooling
+•	The backwards compatibility and stability of libraries
+•	Linting
+•	Core libraries for config, web apps, routing, database interaction are all well served
+•	In general everything just works and is very stable, can't wish for a better ecosystem to build on.